Mt. Kailash Tour in Saga Dawa Festival (2025)10 days

 Outline Itinerary

-23rd May: Day 06: Drive to the Valley of God and start Kailash Kora (making Circle).
+June 13th: Day 06: Drive to the Valley of God and start Kailash Kora (making a Circle).
 Reach Dirapuk (18km – 7 Hours) 4800m.
-Overnight in Guest house/Tented Camp
+Overnight in Guest house

 PRICE INCLUDES